 In an age of pre-packaged convenience, I was surprised by how much more difficult it is to shop at a market.
 I love markets, but supermarkets offer ready mixed salad leaves and trimmed cuts of meat.
 These days, I buy whatever lettuce I can get my hands on, and I’m lucky if I can eat it all before it goes off.
-For some reasons things spoil a lot quicker here, perhaps it is the heat.
+For some reasons things spoil a lot quicker here in Sri Lanka, perhaps it is the heat.

 This may surprise you, but as we head towards the end of the year, you dear reader, are going to get more healthy recipes for me.
 We’re heading back to Australia after a year and ten months of being away and I know I’m going to eat absolutely everything that is put in front of me, and not necessarily in reasonable quantities.
 Nectarines, cherries and blueberries but also salted caramel eclairs from Chez Dre, at least five flavours of ice cream at Messina and absolutely any soft cheese I can get my hands on.